niksudan/twitterfeed/README.md

 *Returns: Boolean*

 Returns if the current tweet has any media entities attached to it.
-Note that animated GIFs do not fall under media elements.
+Note that animated GIFs do not fall under media entities.
 Used within the loop only.

 * * *